 - Making a list of ways to do so.

-- Scheduling in time to make it it happen.
+- Scheduling a time to make it it happen.

 Use Your Love Language

 You can learn more and take a quiz to learn your love language here.
 If you’ve taken the quiz before, but it’s been awhile, I recommend you take it again.
-Love languages can and do change over time!
+Love languages can and do change over time–at least for me!

 I created a free printable that has 8 suggestions for each language to help get your creative wheels turning.
 You can download it here or by clicking on the image below.

-I also created a printable for you to list your personalized suggestions for self-love.
-You can download that one here.
+I also created a printable for you to list your personalized suggestions.
+You can download that one here or by clicking the image below.

 Additionally, whenever you’re feeling down or stressed or hear your inner critic getting louder, pull out your list and complete an activity!

 What’s your love language?
 I’m equal parts Words of Affirmation and Acts of Service.
-I’d love to hear your love language, so let me know in the comments below!
+I’m curios your what your language is, so let me know in the comments below!

 If this post helped you, share it on Pinterest!